LASER VISION CORRECTION

 LASIK

 LASIK (Laser-Assisted In Situ Keratomileusis) involves creating a very thin flap on the surface of the cornea, reshaping the underlying tissue, and then repositioning the flap.
-This technique is widely performed and is often chosen for its quick recovery time.
+This technique is widely performed and offers quick recovery time.
 Suitability depends on factors such as corneal thickness and prescription stability.

 PRK